sajeta/pressure-ramp-md/README.md

   Any fairly up-to-date version of Gromacs should work.
 We used Gromacs 2022.1.
 - Python 3.11, or newer, is recommended. \
   It will probably work with slightly older Python versions (e.g., 3.10), but this has not been tested. \
-  Most likely will not work with very old python versions.
+  Most likely will not work with very old Python versions.
-- Required python packages are listed in requirements.txt
+- Required Python packages are listed in requirements.txt

 ## Running the pressure ramp MD simulations